Moving to France as an American

-There’s so much to experience and explore in this part of Europe!
-Therefore, it’s easy to see why approximately 90 million tourists travel to France each year; making it the most visited country in the world.
+Maybe you’re thinking about strolls along the French Riviera and taking in the beauty of the Mediterranean coast?
+Whatever you imagine, there’s so much to experience and explore in this iconic country!
+It’s easy to see why approximately 90 million tourists travel to France each year; making it the most visited country in the world.

-As you go through this guide, you’ll learn a lot more about why France should be on your radar if you’re an American thinking of moving to Europe.
-You’ll also get insight and inspiration when you read about two members of the She Hit Refresh community who’ve made living in France a reality!
+As you go through this guide, you’ll learn a lot more about how to move to France from the USA.
+You’ll also get insight and inspiration when you read about two women who’ve made living in France a reality!

 Can Americans move to France?